Nordix/Meridio/docs/components/frontend.md

 When started, the frontend installs src routing rules for each configured VIP address, then configures and spins off a [BIRD](https://bird.network.cz/) routing program instance providing for external connectivity.
 The bird routing suite is restricted to the external interface.
 The frontend uses [birdc](https://bird.network.cz/?get_doc&v=20&f=bird-4.html) for both monitoring and changing BIRD configuration.

 BGP protocol with optional BFD supervision and Static+BFD setup are supported at the moment.
 Since they lack inherent neighbor discovery mechanism, the external gateway IP addresses must be configured.
 In case of BGP a next-hop route for each VIP address gets announced by the protocol to its external peer advertising the frontend IP as next-hop, thus attracting external traffic to the frontend.
-While from the external BGP peer a default next-hop route is expected that will be utilized by the VIP src routing to steer egress traffic.
+While from the external BGP peer at least one next-hop route is expected to be utilized by the VIP src routing to steer egress traffic.
+The external BGP peer can decide to announce a default route or a set of network routes.

 Both ingress and egress traffic traverse a frontend POD (not necessarily the same).